 This method is very useful for testing without access to a VR device or for multiplayer testing—when running on a headset while simultaneously joining from the editor using XR Device Simulator.

 Start the game.
-While the game is still in Play Mode, locate XR Device Simulator in the Vertex Form 3D SDK and click on it.
+While the game is still in Play Mode, locate XR Device Simulator inside the Vertex Form 3D SDK and click on it.
+The XR Device Simulator will appear in the hierarchy and will remain there for the duration of the test.

 You can use the WASD keys to move around and press Tab to switch between controlling the hands and the head.
 Do not use the mouse to rotate, as it will cause you to lose sight of your hands, use your head instead.